usask-arg/sasktran2/docs/sphinx/source/users_guide/emissions.md

 config.emission_source = sk.EmissionSource.Standard
 ```

-By default, `config.emission_source` is set to `sk.EmissionSource.NoSource`, where emissions are not added to
+By default, {py:attr}`sasktran2.Config.emission_source` is set to `sk.EmissionSource.NoSource`, where emissions are not added to
 the source and any emissions present in the model atmosphere will be ignored.

 ## Thermal Emissions